We research and explore the coolest ghost towns and historic locations in Ohio!

 Little Scioto Post Office: 1842 – 1852 Location: unknown, was along the Little Scioto River Description: none found

-Logan – Marion & Claridon Township Location: 40.605059, -83.073522 on Pole Lane Rd at the railroad crossing & intersection of E Fairgrounds Rd Remnants: none known Description: Logan was on the Bee Line of the Cleveland, Columbus, Cincinnati, & Indianapolis Railroad.
+Logan – Marion and Claridon Township Location: 40.605059, -83.073522 on Pole Lane Rd at the railroad crossing and intersection of E Fairgrounds Rd Remnants: none known Description: Logan was on the Bee Line of the Cleveland, Columbus, Cincinnati, & Indianapolis Railroad.

-Longville (Bryan Station) – Big Island Township Post Office: 1873 – 1894 Location: 40.585613, -83.217416 on SR 203 (Prospect – Upper Sandusky Rd S) at the railroad crossing & intersection of SR 95 (Marion – Agosta Rd) Remnants: none known Description: The town was named after Peter Long, had a school, & was on the Bee Line of the Cleveland, Columbus, Cincinnati, & Indianapolis Railroad.
+Longville (Bryan Station) – Big Island Township Post Office: 1873 – 1894 Location: 40.585613, -83.217416 on SR 203 (Prospect – Upper Sandusky Rd S) at the railroad crossing and intersection of SR 95 (Marion – Agosta Rd) Remnants: none known Description: The town was named after Peter Long, had a school, and was on the Bee Line of the Cleveland, Columbus, Cincinnati, & Indianapolis Railroad.

-Salem – Big Island Township Location: 40.607753, -83.279143 on Decliff – Big Island Rd at the intersection of Schmidt Rd Remnants: Salem Cemetery at the intersection Description: This small farming town had a church & school.
+Salem – Big Island Township Location: 40.607753, -83.279143 on Decliff – Big Island Rd at the intersection of Schmidt Rd Remnants: Salem Cemetery at the intersection Description: This small farming town had a church an a school.

-Slab Camp – Pleasant Township Location:40.483828, -83.102200 on Bethlehem Rd W at the railroad crossing between Benzler Rd & SR 423 (Marion – Waldo Rd) Remnants: Drake Cemetery on the east side of SR 423 next to Qu Qua Creek Description: Newly arriving settlers built temporary tents & cabins to reside in before purchasing lots in the area on the eastern edge of what would later be the town of Bethlehem.
-The land was owned by War Of 1812 veteran William Drake (1769 – 1850) & Rebecca Drake (1768 – 1855).
-They moved to Ohio from New York in 1808 & had 7 children.
-Their son Daniel Drake (1805 – 1881) inherited the property & kept the camp going.
-William & Rebecca were buried with relatives & other early pioneers in Drake Cemetery.
+Slab Camp – Pleasant Township Location:40.483828, -83.102200 on Bethlehem Rd W at the railroad crossing between Benzler Rd and SR 423 (Marion – Waldo Rd) Remnants: Drake Cemetery on the east side of SR 423 next to Qu Qua Creek Description: Newly arriving settlers built temporary tents and cabins to reside in before purchasing lots in the area on the eastern edge of what would later be the town of Bethlehem.
+The land was owned by War of 1812 veteran William Drake (1769 – 1850) and Rebecca Drake (1768 – 1855).
+They moved to Ohio from New York in 1808 and had 7 children.
+Their son Daniel Drake (1805 – 1881) inherited the property and kept the camp going.
+William and Rebecca were buried with relatives and other early pioneers in Drake Cemetery.

-Slicks (Slicks Station) – Marion Township Location: unknown, was northwest of Logan Description: The town was on the Erie Railroad & founded by Philip Slick who operated a tavern & inn for travelers.
+Slicks (Slicks Station) – Marion Township Location: unknown, was northwest of Logan Description: The town was on the Erie Railroad and was founded by Philip Slick who operated a tavern and inn for travelers.

-Smiths Mills – Richland Township Location: 40.512865, -83.031435 on Cardington Rd along the Olentangy River between Whetstone River Rd S & East River Rd Remnants: Smith Cemetery on the north side of Whestone River Rd S between Mautz – Yeager Rd & Cardington Rd Description: The patriarch & matriarch of the family were blackmith William Smith (1792 – 1835) & Elizabeth Smith (1792 – 1862) from Maryland who had a nice farm & a few children.
+Smiths Mills – Richland Township Location: 40.512865, -83.031435 on Cardington Rd along the Olentangy River between Whetstone River Rd S and East River Rd Remnants: Smith Cemetery on the north side of Whestone River Rd S between Mautz – Yeager Rd and Cardington Rd Description: The patriarch and matriarch of the family were blacksmith William Smith (1792 – 1835) and Elizabeth Smith (1792 – 1862) from Maryland who had a nice farm and a few children.
 Their son William Washington Smith (1821 – 1912) was the proprietor of the Smith & Co. mills.
-Titus King (1793 – 1868) & Margaret (Storm) King (1808 – 1861) from Vermont also owned a saw mill in town & were the namesake of the present day Kings Mills Golf Club.
+Titus King (1793 – 1868) and Margaret (Storm) King (1808 – 1861) from Vermont also owned a saw mill in town and were the namesake of the present day Kings Mills Golf Club.
 Their son George King (1832 – 1883) expanded the saw mill with a grist mill.
 Some of the town’s residents were buried in Smith Cemetery.

-Stringtown – Tully Township Location:40.674503, -82.948518 on Marseilles – Galion Rd E at the intersection of Lyons Rd Remnants: old houses & farms in the area, Bruchlacher (Brooklocker) Cemetery north of the gps coordinates at the intersection of Morral – Kirkpatrick Rd E & Lyons Rd Description: It had a school & church on Morral – Kirkpatrick Rd E east of the cemetery.
+Stringtown – Tully Township Location:40.674503, -82.948518 on Marseilles – Galion Rd E at the intersection of Lyons Rd Remnants: old houses and farm buildings in the area, Bruchlacher (Brooklocker) Cemetery north of the GPS coordinates at the intersection of Morral – Kirkpatrick Rd E and Lyons Rd Description: It had a school and a church on Morral – Kirkpatrick Rd E east of the cemetery.

-Stumptown Location: unknown Description: There are a couple references to it in the 1883 History Of Marion County Ohio with no location or town info.
+Stumptown Location: unknown Description: There are a couple references to it in the 1883 The History of Marion County, Ohio with no location or town info.

 Wilson Post Office: 1848 – 1856 Location: unknown Description: none found

-Winnemac – Bowling Green Township Location: 40.572366, -83.394164 on Winnemac Pike at the intersection of Larue – Mt Victory Rd Remnants: Bonner Cemetery north of the intersection & railroad tracks on the west side of Winnemac Pike, former one room schoolhouse west of the GPS coordinates at the intersection of Larue – Mt Victory Rd & Clark Rd S Description: The town had a church, the school, & a brickyard across from the cemetery.
-Land for the cemetery was donated by John Bonner (1811 – 1894) & Elizabeth (Young) Bonner (1801 – 1883) who were buried there with relatives.
+Winnemac – Bowling Green Township Location: 40.572366, -83.394164 on Winnemac Pike at the intersection of Larue – Mt Victory Rd Remnants: Bonner Cemetery north of the intersection and railroad tracks on the west side of Winnemac Pike, former one-room schoolhouse west of the GPS coordinates at the intersection of Larue – Mt Victory Rd and Clark Rd S Description: The town had a church, the school, and a brickyard across from the cemetery.
+Land for the cemetery was donated by John Bonner (1811 – 1894) and Elizabeth (Young) Bonner (1801 – 1883) who were buried there with relatives.